valencik/mastersAPSC/documents/thesis/thesis.md

 Due to the high quality of the Nuclear Science References database and in particular the selectors, this recommender system can function without access to the whole text for each recommended source.

 %- Contribution wrap up
-The meta data provided by the Nuclear Science References has enabled a custom exploration and information retrieval system that extends the capabilities of the existing system and other more general search engines.
+The metadata provided by the Nuclear Science References has enabled a custom exploration and information retrieval system that extends the capabilities of the existing system and other more general search engines.

 Appendix